 An event term choice may include a scale reference.
 For example, a “UV index” event.
 UV is the actual concern and index is simply a mis-directed proxy for the true event, which may be a period of “dangerous UV radiation”.

-Consequently, for an event terms list to successfully accommodate all interested parties, users of the list have to recognize that the EMTC list of terms will be large to accommodate a variety of interpretations.
-Any community that contributes new event terms will likely be adding to an ever-growing list.
-Luckily, there are ways to engineer solutions to such problems.
+Consequently, for an event terms list to be manageable and useable for automated comparison purposes, users of the list need to recognize that the EMTC list of terms is not able to accommodate all these interpretations.
+The EMTC list of terms will be an ever-growing list, but it will be a list of subject to a number of constraints to keep the list manageable.

 CAP Event Type Codes